 - Or try out a free beginner art lesson?

-You will discover lots of different techniques such as chalk, graphite, gouache, sanguine, charcoal, oil painting and many more.
+Whilst doing lessons, you'll discover that drawing is not just about picking up a HB pencil.
+You will discover lots of different mediums and techniques for using them such as chalk, graphite, gouache, sanguine, charcoal, oil painting and much more.

 Generally speaking, drawing is one of the least expensive hobbies you can have.

 Anyone can start drawing with nothing more than a pencil and a piece of paper.
 Beyond that, however, the price of drawing lessons can vary depending on where you live, what art supplies you need to buy or whether you're taking drawing lessons for kids.